 Do the characters age?

 Nope.
+This is a sliding continuity.
+(Like in The Simpsons, or Calvin and Hobbes.)
 Situations may change, but everyone always stays the same age.
 We still get birthday plots, but the kids go from 10 to 10!
 How?
 IT'S A PROUD COMIC TRADITION!
 DON'T QUESTION IT!

 But that time-looping is confusing!
 Why do that?

 I SAID NOT TO QUESTION IT!
-Anyway, I set out to draw a comic about kids at that perfect age where they had developed personalities, enough freedom and skill to do fun stuff, but were still innocent in regards to many adult things.
+Anyway, I set out to draw a comic about kids at that perfect age when they have developed personalities, enough freedom and skill to do fun stuff, but are still innocent in regards to many adult things.
+(For example: They are not afraid of breaking the law, but will fall in line if you threaten to give them a bad grade in school.
+That's what matters to them!)
 It's meant to be pure and refreshing, and if I let them age it would destroy everything after a year.
-The class would split up, characters would change with age and it would soon be a comic I wouldn't want to write.
+The class would split up, characters would dramatically change with age and it would soon be a comic I wouldn't want to write.

 In what state does Precocious take place?